soccershoe/JustAnotherAdmin/_posts/2020-01-5-LDAPRandomStuff.md

 LDAP generally supports Bind types: *Anonymous* (no user/pass), *Unauthenticated* (user but no pass), *User/Pass authenticated* (user and pass supplied).
 Anonymous and Unauthenticated methods allow clear text passwords being sent and should be disallowed.

 The last Authentication mechanism is SASL.
-SASL is a framework as defined in [Alt RFC4422](https://tools.ietf.org/html/rfc4422) allows secured authentication between client and server.
+SASL is a framework as defined in [RFC4422](https://tools.ietf.org/html/rfc4422) allows secured authentication between client and server.
 Both parties can negotiate which mechanism to use.
 Mechanisms are GSSAPI, GSS-SPENGO, External, and Digest-MD5.
 It is recommended to use Simple Binds using username and password only after starting a secured session (TLS or StartTLS), or SASL using GSSAPI with either Kerberos or NTLMv2.
 All transmission of the username/password should be secured.